gnux5d-zz/siteUp/README.md

 */2 * * * * /path/to/bin/python3 /path/to/alert/alert.py >> /same/path/as/alert/alert.log

 The redirect stdout to a log file is optional but recommended!

+PS: remember to set up yout Gmail sender email, allowing less secure apps to ON.